Harvey Weinstein Case Highlights Pitfalls Of Workplace Harassment Claims

 Former Hollywood mogul Harvey Weinstein's ouster from the Academy of Motion Pictures Arts and Sciences following numerous allegations of sexual misconduct have prompted others on social media to open up about workplace harassment complaints that have gone unheeded.

-Most employers in most industries have written policies and procedures on reporting incidents of sexual harassment, and human resource officials are required to investigate those claims.
+Most employers in most industries have written policies on and procedures for reporting incidents of sexual harassment, and human resources officials are required to investigate those claims.

-And while recent decades have seen a cultural shift and more education to help minimize sexual harassment, HR consultant Sharon Sellers says there's still a big gap between what should happen, and what actually does.
+And while recent decades have seen a cultural shift and more education to help minimize sexual harassment, HR consultant Sharon Sellers says there is still a big gap between what should happen, and what actually does.
 One concern is that many people don't feel safe reporting claims.

 "The employer should take every complaint seriously, and this is one area I see where it falls down," Sellers says.